AzuriteNetwork/Network_Development/README.md

-Now - Q4 2018

 # Network Development
-This repository will contain information relevant to the development of the Bitcoin Cash Private network.
+This repository will contain information relevant to the development of the Azurite Network and possibly some links to Bitcoin Cash Private.

-1.)
-Blockchain (Proof of Stake) [Financial Ledger]

-2.) zkSNARK (Non-interactive zero-knowledge proof) [Privacy]

-3.)
-DAO (Decentralized Autonomous Organization) [Smart Contracts]

 -----------------------------------------------------------------------------------------------------------------
+Now - Q4 2019
+Development begins
+- Whitepaper
+-

 2019 - 2020

+# DAO (Decentralized Autonomous Organization)
+1.)
+Test Net

+2.)
+Main Net

 # Network Apps (Proof of Stake, Smart & Private)